 Also, check out the Quiz, How Worthy Do You Feel?

-If you need more help feeling worthy, contact Vickie Champion for a complimentary coaching and consulting session.
+If you need more help feeling worthy, contact Vickie Champion for an initial coaching and consulting session at a discounted price.